nodeschool/madrid/firstgathering.md

 Mentors tended to cluster together at one end of the canteen.

-> Try to make mentors move around, even if nobody is asking questions.
+> Mentors should be encouraged to move around, even if nobody is asking questions.
 > People may be working quietly, but if somebody asks them directly
 > they express their issues with more liberty.